 Regardless of my physical and emotional issues, I never allowed myself to be drawn into the ‘poor me syndrome.’
 I’m not sure why, I just never did.

-I seemed to withdraw to a place where I was calm and when I was out of that place I was always angry.
-I still didn’t equate my anger to feeling sorry for myself, although I can understand why people will.
+I seemed to withdraw to a place where I was calm and when I was out of that place I was angry.
+I didn’t equate my anger to feeling sorry for myself, although I can understand why people do.